yadomi/chrome-extensions-reloader/README.md

 	This script reload every **unpackaged** extensions

-3. Why this repository name is too long ?
+3. Why is this repository name is too long ?

 	Because letters make words and sometime there is too much letters